gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 So far, you've been learning how to use React—how powerful it is to be able to create your _own_ components to act as custom building blocks for websites.

-You’ve also explored styling components using CSS Modules.
+You've also explored styling components using CSS Modules.

 ## What's in this tutorial?

 In the next four parts of the tutorial (including this one), you'll be diving into the Gatsby data layer, which is a powerful feature of Gatsby that lets you easily build sites from Markdown, WordPress, headless CMSs, and other data sources of all flavors.

-**NOTE:** Gatsby’s data layer is powered by GraphQL.
+**NOTE:** Gatsby's data layer is powered by GraphQL.
 For an in-depth tutorial on GraphQL, we recommend [How to GraphQL](https://www.howtographql.com/).

 ## Data in Gatsby

 A website has four parts: HTML, CSS, JS, and data.
 The first half of the tutorial focused on the first three.
-Now let’s learn how to use data in Gatsby sites.
+Now let's learn how to use data in Gatsby sites.

 **What is data?**